mindfulness in schools

 I offer engaging, age-appropriate classes (both online and in-person) based on the Inner Kids model to foster greater focus, emotional regulation, stress resiliency, and well-being in children and teens, teachers, and administrators as well as parents.

-The Inner Kids approach, created by Susan Kaiser Greenland, a pioneer in mindfulness education, is different than most other ways of teaching mindfulness.
-Along with introspective practices, the Inner Kids methodology also offers playful, dynamic, and activity-based ways to learn mindfulness.
+The Inner Kids approach, created by Susan Kaiser Greenland, a pioneer in mindfulness education, is different than most ways of teaching mindfulness.
+Along with introspective practices, the Inner Kids methodology also uses playful, dynamic, and activity-based ways of learning mindfulness.
 After all, kids and teens learn best when they’re having fun.
 And the same applies to adults.

 Through introspective practices and activity-based mindfulness, students learn to attend to their moment-to-moment experience and gain greater awareness of thoughts, feelings, and physical sensations.
 By practicing mindfulness, students begin to relate to the circumstances in their lives as well as themselves and others with more ease, clarity, and kindness.
 Teachers also learn tools to help them better manage their classrooms, their own stress, and create an effective, caring foundation for social, emotional, and academic learning.